jonasburian/Bachelor-Thesis-Project/README.md

-# Project for the Bachelor Thesis on Modelling of Pertubations on Seismocardiography Signals
+# Project for the Bachelor Thesis on  the subject of "Modelling of Pertubations on Seismocardiography Signals"

 This is the software project for the bachelor thesis on "Modelling of Perturbations in Seismocardiography Signals".
 The aim of this project is to provide the means to carry out the four different experiments of the thesis and to enable the evaluation.